Ernesto-PS/Java-Client-Server-App-with-MySQL-and-JDBC/README.md

 1. To run this project, execute the following SQL scripts in MySQL Workbench or command line:

    * bikedb.sql - Creates and populates the bikedb database.
    * project3dbscript.sql – Creates and populates the project3 database.
    * project3operationslog.sql – Sets up the operationslog database for tracking user transactions.
    * clientCreationScriptProject3.sql – Creates client users (client1, client2, project3app, theaccountant).
    * clientPermissionsScriptProject3.sql – Assigns necessary permissions to each user.

    Ensure MySQL is running and set up with the required databases and users.

-*Users & Permissions*
+   **Users & Permissions**

-* User	Database	Permissions
    * root	project3, bikedb	Full Access
    * client1	project3, bikedb	SELECT
    * client2	project3, bikedb	SELECT, UPDATE
    * project3app	operationslog	SELECT, INSERT, UPDATE
    * theaccountant	operationslog	SELECT

 2. Compile & Run Java Files

    Update the properties files with correct database connection details!

    Use the following commands to compile files:

    * javac SQLClientApplicationFall2024.java
    * javac SQLAccountantApplicationFall2024.java
    * Javac ResultSetTableModel.java

    Use the following commands to run the files:

    * java SQLClientApplicationFall2024
    * java SQLAccountantApplicationFall2024

 3. Use the GUI to enter credentials, execute SQL commands, and view transaction logs.